smallrye/smallrye-mutiny-zero/docs/index.md

 Mutiny Zero is a minimal API for creating [reactive streams](https://www.reactive-streams.org) compliant publishers.

-It weights less than 50K and has 0 external dependency beyond the _reactive streams_ API (or [Java Flow](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/Flow.html)).
+It weights less than 50K and has 0 external dependency as it uses the [Java Flow APIs](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/Flow.html)).

 ## What are reactive streams?